Buying real estate in Nagoya?

 What "normal" homes become available at $200k in Nagoya as of 2026?

-As of early 2026, $200,000 (about ¥31.6 million) puts you right at the Nagoya City average for a used condo, meaning you can realistically access what most local buyers consider a "normal" home: a well-maintained apartment with decent size in many wards.
+As of early 2026, $200k (around ¥31.6 million) puts you right around the Nagoya City average for a used condo, which means you can realistically access a properly maintained 2LDK unit in most non-premium wards, close to a subway line, without needing to compromise heavily on condition or building age.

 By the way, we have much more granular data about housing prices in our property pack about Nagoya.